Thelma Dís Ágústsdóttir: Return to Keflavík 2021

 On 10 May, it was announced that Thelma would play with Keflavík during the 2021 Úrvalsdeild playoffs.
 She appeared in all three games during Keflavík's first round loss against Haukar where she averaged 6.0 points and 3.7 assists per game.

-Ball State Cardinals 2021–present
+Ball State Cardinals 2021–2023

-Following the playoffs, she announced that she would return to Ball State to finish her masters degree and her remaining college eligibility.
+Following the playoffs, she announced that she would return to Ball State to finish her master's degree and her remaining college eligibility.

+Post-college 2023

+On 21 May 2023, Thelma signed with Keflavík once again.

+On 20 December 2024, she was named the Icelandic Female Basketball Player of the Year.

 National team career

 Thelma Dís was selected to the Icelandic national team for the first time in November 2016.
 She was part of Iceland's squad that won silver at the 2017 Games of the Small States of Europe.

 Personal life

 Thelma Dís is the daughter of Björg Hafsteinsdóttir, a former basketball player who won multiple titles with Keflavík and was named the Domestic player of the year in 1990.